FlibioStudio/EconomyLiteDocs/configuration.md

 `notify-on-admin-commands` **-** Sets whether or not EconomyLite will notify the player when their balance is modified via the `/econ` commands.
 The default value is `false`.

+`confirm-offline-payments` **-** Sets whether or not EconomyLite will ask players to confirm payments if the receiver is offline.

 `default-balance` **-** The default balance a player receives when they first join the server.
 The default value is `0`.

 `virt-default-balance` **-** The default balance a virtual account receives when it is created.
 The default value is `0`.